materialsproject/pymatgen/docs/index.rst

 Latest Change Log
 =================

-1. More utilities for working with Periodic Boundary Conditions.
-2. Improved MPRester that supports more data and a new method of specifying the API key for heavy users via a MAPI_KEY environment variable.
-Please refer to the :doc:`usage pages </usage>` for more information.
-3. Vastly improved POTCAR setup script in scripts directly that is now installed as part of a default pymatgen installation.
+1. New StructureMatcher that effectively replaces StructureFitter.
+Orders of magnitude faster and more robust.
+StructureFitter is now deprecated.
-4. Miscellaneous bug fixes and speedups.
+2. Miscellaneous bug fixes and speedups.

 :doc:`Older versions </changelog>`